Asia stocks near decade highs on buoyant Wall Street, kiwi rallies

 TOKYO (Reuters) - Asia stocks hovered near a decade high on Thursday following another record breaking day on Wall Street, while the New Zealand dollar rallied as hawkish-sounding statements by the country’s central bank boosted the recently battered currency.

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up a fraction and in close reach of a 10-year high set the previous day.
+MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up 0.3 percent and in close reach of a 10-year high set the previous day.

-Australian shares rose 0.2 percent and to their highest level since January 2008 while South Korea's KOSPI .KS11 stood flat.
+Australian shares rose 0.4 percent and to their highest level since January 2008 while South Korea's KOSPI .KS11 added 0.2 percent.

+Shanghai .SSEC advanced 0.1 percent and Hong Kong's Hang Seng .HSI climbed 0.6 percent.

 Wall Street rose overnight thanks to a rally by videogame makers, with all three major indexes closing at record highs. [.N]